 1. Talk to potential customers.

-Most entrpreneurs skip this very important step.
+Most entrepreneurs skip this very important step.
 Not talking to your potential customers raises your chances of failure substantially, so start talking to people as soon as you can.
 Be sure to talk to as many potential customers as you can so you get multiple points of view.
-You’ll also gain invaluable insight into what your customers’ offices and workspaces look like, how they work, and how they make buying decisions and shop.
+You’ll also gain invaluable insight into what your customers’ offices and work spaces look like, how they work, and how they make buying decisions and shop.

 2. Figure out what people are willing to pay.